 4 Safety Tips For Shoveling Snow

 “Stick around for a few hours, the weather is sure to change.”
 Most Colorado residents utter these words throughout the year.
 Our current weather patterns are no exception.
-Just recently, the weather in Denver took a hairpin turn going from an unseasonably warm fall into arctic-like temperatures seemingly overnight.
+The weather in Denver took a turn going from an unseasonably warm in January into a very snowy February.

 From a body mechanics and physical therapy standpoint, there are some things you really should know including: proper lifting technique, the importance of appropriate shoes and clothing, ongoing physical activity and, of course, rest.